Suped

 What the 0% spam rate tells you

-- Displayed metric: Google has no visible user-reported spam for that shown period.
+1. Displayed metric: Google shows no user-reported spam for that period.

 What the compliance status tells you

-- Policy lens: Google sees whether the sender meets Gmail sender requirements.
+1. Policy lens: Google sees whether the primary domain meets Gmail sender requirements.

-- Broader proof: It can fail because of authentication or unsubscribe issues.
+3. Broader proof: It can fail because of authentication, transport, formatting, or unsubscribe issues.

-I work through this in a fixed order because it stops teams from chasing the wrong signal.
-First, confirm whether the data is fresh.
-Then confirm whether the issue is complaints, placement, authentication, unsubscribe, or reputation.
+Work through the evidence in a fixed order to avoid chasing the wrong signal.
+Start with Deliverability analysis, confirm whether the data is fresh, then determine whether the issue is complaints, placement, authentication, unsubscribe, delivery errors, or reputation.
 A live message check with an email tester is useful when the dashboard says 0.0% but Gmail placement is still unclear.

 Flowchart for checking freshness, history, inboxing, authentication, unsubscribe, and status.

-If the chart is clean across multiple eligible days and the status still has not changed, I check the domain's authentication independently.
-A domain health check gives a fast view of DMARC, SPF, and DKIM records before I ask the ESP to inspect Gmail-specific logs.
+If the chart is clean across multiple eligible days and the status still has not changed, check the domain's authentication independently.
+A domain health check gives a fast view of DMARC, SPF, and DKIM records before asking the sending platform to inspect Gmail-specific logs.

-- Check freshness: Look at the date on the newest Postmaster data.
-Treat the newest zero as incomplete until other cards update too.
+1. Check freshness: Postmaster Tools uses UTC.
+Treat the newest zero as incomplete until the date and other dashboards have updated.

-- Test placement: Send a real message to Gmail and inspect headers, authentication results, and inbox placement.
+4. Test placement: Send a real message to personal Gmail and inspect headers, authentication results, and inbox placement.
 Low complaints do not prove good placement.

-- Verify auth: Confirm SPF, DKIM, and DMARC pass and that the authenticated domain matches the visible From domain enough for DMARC.
+5. Verify authentication: Confirm SPF, DKIM, and DMARC pass, and verify that an authenticated domain matches the visible From domain for DMARC.

 Email tester